Pedro Severino (footballer)

-Pedro Henrique Severino (born 30 November 2005) is a Brazilian professional footballer who plays as a forward for Red Bull Bragantino, on loan from Botafogo-SP.
+Pedro Henrique Severino (born 30 November 2005) is a Brazilian former professional footballer who played as a forward.

 Career

 Born in Ribeirão Preto, Pedro Severino played for the youth club I9 International in 2021, and the following year, he joined Botafogo-SP.
 In 2023, he was promoted to the professional team, making his professional debut in a match against Londrina.

 In the 2024 season, he continued to have opportunities among the professionals of Botafogo-SP, being the team's great highlight in the Copa Paulista in the second half of the year, scoring four goals in the competition, two of which were in the match against rival Comercial.
 Severino's good performance resulted in a contract renewal until 2027.

 In January 2025, he played in the Copa São Paulo de Futebol Jr. alongside his brother, João Victor.
 He gained prominence and was signed on loan by Red Bull Bragantino at the end of the competition.